More RPG Maker Horror Games!

 RPGMaker - Mermaid Swamp

 Also made by Uri, who created Crooked Man, Mermaid Swamp follows four friends on a road trip who get lost in the mountains.
 They find help in the form of an old man who gives them lodging by a swamp.
-When referring to the swamp, you hear of a legend of how a mermaid was stolen from the ocean, and taken to live in a tank of swamp water.
+When he talks about the swamp, you hear of a local legend.
+It’s about a mermaid who was taken from the ocean to live in a tank of swamp water.
 The fate of the poor mermaid is as grotesque as the state of water of the swamp.

 You control the spunky Rin Yamazaki as she and her friend end up facing one crisis after another—beginning with a mysterious disease that leaves one of their own disfigured enough to create a jumpscare when their face is flashed onscreen.